Save on Gifts for Gardeners!

 You can encourage more flowers by shearing off the finished blooms right after flowering in mid-spring.
 This promotes a second flush of color in summer – and if you shear them again, you will even get flowers in early autumn.

-As with most perennials that rebloom, the first flush of color is the strongest.
+As with most perennials that rebloom, the first flush of color is at its best early in the season.

 A low-growing perennial like Dianthus 'Firewitch' is great edging plant for flower beds or the herb garden.